 There are actually six different lists of hurricane names, and each one is made up of 21 different possibilities.
-These lists are used in a cyclical fashion, meaning the name list used for 2019 is the same one that was used in 2013.
+These lists are used in a cyclical fashion, meaning the name list used for 2020 is the same one that was used in 2014.

 Occasionally, a name is removed from the list and replaced with a new name that begins with the same letter.
 This is usually done because a hurricane with that name was particularly destructive and using the same name to describe another hurricane six years later could potentially result in confusion.
-For example, Ingrid has been removed from the list in 2019 and replaced with Imelda to avoid confusion with Hurricane Ingrid, a particularly destructive hurricane of the 2013 season.
+For example, Imelda was used in 2019 instead of Ingrid to avoid confusion with Hurricane Ingrid, a particularly destructive hurricane of the 2013 season.
+The 2020 list is identical to the 2014 list.

-The 2019 Hurricane Names are as follows:
+The 2020 Hurricane Names are as follows:

-- Andrea
+- Arthur

-- Barry
+- Bertha

-- Chantal
+- Cristobal

-- Dorian
+- Dolly

-- Erin
+- Edouard

-- Fernand
+- Fay

-- Gabrielle
+- Gonzalo

-- Humberto
+- Hanna

-- Imelda
+- Isaias

-- Jerry
+- Josephine

-- Karen
+- kyle

-- Lorenzo
+- Laura

-- Melissa
+- Marco

-- Nestor
+- Nana

-- Olga
+- Omar

-- Pablo
+- Paulette

-- Rebekah
+- Rene

-- Sebastien
+- Sally

-- Tanya
+- Teddy

-- Van
+- Vicky

-- Wendy
+- Wilfred

-THERE

-ARE SIX

-DIFFERENT

-LISTS OF
+THERE ARE SIX DIFFERENT LISTS OF HURRICANE NAMES...

-HURRICANE

-NAMES...